PlanetScale: The performant MySQL database platform

 Conclusion

-It is the end of this tutorial where we explored the branching workflow provided by PlanetScale to manage change in our database.
+At the end of this tutorial, we explored the branching workflow provided by PlanetScale to manage changes in our database.
 To learn more about it, check out their well-detailed documentation.

 You are ready to build a backend application that uses PlanetScale for the database.
 I wrote a whole post to show you how: